Ready or Not (2019)

 Ready or Not (2019) was able to start the story piquing the interest of the viewers and raising curiosity on the ways and the characteristics of the Le Domas family.
 It managed to deliver a perfect blend of horror, thrill, and a bit of humor in between.
 The fact that the film did not go with the usual story format of most horror movies (evil spirit or being terrorizing the characters) served it well.

 The film also had decent pacing.
-It started the “ride” making sure that the viewers are properly acquainted with every major character and major character element first: in at least the first 15 minutes of the film, it was already established that Grace was different from the Le Domas and that the Le Domas is hiding a secret that her new husband Alex is afraid for her to find out.
+It started the “ride” making sure that the viewers are properly acquainted with every major character and their elements first: in at least the first 15 minutes of the film, it was already established that Grace was different from the Le Domas and that the Le Domas is hiding a secret that her new husband Alex is afraid for her to find out.

 Though the end part was bloody and gory, the film could have made it better by giving it more blood and gore, and perhaps even using better CGI.
-Aside from that, the film was a fun, thrilling, and sometimes shocking ride.
-Grace started out as a pretty bride but ended as a bloody, now a widow, who just defeated an entire family to an ancient demonic curse.
+Aside from that, the film was a fun, thrilling, and sometimes shocking.
+Character archs can really make a big difference in a film and Ready or Not incorporated this well.
+Grace, who started as a pretty, less-confident, bride, ended as a fearless, confident woman after losing the loss of her newly wed husband and this traumatic experience.
+The character arch, although different, certainly played a factor in adding another dimension to this film.

 Overall, Ready or Not (2019) is a scary and gory film that did not forget to be smart, scary, bloody, and entertaining at the same time.